 - Specialized in-house project management teams made up of experienced native translators, quality assurance engineers, software engineers and business analysts.

-- Content publishing, traditionally referred to as Desktop publishing and to latest translation software tools.
+- Content publishing is traditionally referred to as Desktop publishing and to the latest translation software tools.

-- Value-adding mobile localization for mobile phone software, PDA operating systems, user guides and social media platforms given that the youthful Africa audience prefers social media communication that is accessible via smart phones.
+- Value-adding mobile localization for mobile phone software, PDA operating systems, user guides, and social media platforms are given that the youthful African audience prefers social media communication that is accessible via smartphones.

 The Answer To Your Translation Needs In Africa

 If you are looking for a good professional translation company in Africa, AfroLingo is your best choice.
 AfroLingo is a leading provider of translation services in South Africa and Kenya.
-It boasts of having served brand names such as Google, Microsoft, United Nations, Samsung, Nokia and CAT.
-To learn more about Afro Lingo, visit their website at: https://afrolingo.co.ke/ .
+It boasts of having served brand names such as Google, Microsoft, United Nations, Samsung, Nokia, and CAT.
+To learn more about Afro Lingo, visit us at: https://afrolingo.co.ke/ .